Cloud accounting is essentially the best invention since the abacus, but is it right for you?

-The fact is a switch to the cloud isn’t always better.
+The fact is: a switch to the cloud isn’t always better.
 The automobile was faster than the bicycle but even today, not everybody needs a car.
-Sure cloud accounting has a variety of benefits and is in many cases a great solution – however, it’s only a great solution if you know what your problem is.
+Sure, cloud accounting has a variety of benefits and is in many cases a great solution.
+However, it’s only a great solution if you know what your problem is.
 And moreover, if it helps to solve that problem.

-Transitioning to cloud accounting software may mean additional resources from your client and higher costs in the short run as they learn and adjust to new processes.
+Transitioning to cloud accounting software may mean additional resources from your client.
+It also likely means higher costs in the short run, as they learn and adjust to new processes.

 Yet if you’ve correctly identified your pain points and determined which cloud accounting package can help, the value of the switch will be apparent.

 Lack of transparency can lead to poor decisions.
-If they don’t have access to their numbers, they’re less likely to use them when planning ahead and may rely on inaccurate measures like a bank balance to assess how the business is doing.
+If they don’t have access to their numbers, they’re less likely to use them when planning ahead.
+They may end up relying on inaccurate measures, like a bank balance, to assess how the business is doing.

-Cloud accounting software can then be a valuable tool to increase engagement with the books and ultimately lead to better decision-making.
+Cloud accounting software can then be a valuable tool to increase engagement with the books.
+This ultimately leads to better decision-making.

-A switch to the cloud isn’t always as easy as flipping a switch.
-However, through identifying the data that’s important and the processes that you’d like your clients to streamline in their business, the right cloud accounting software should create productive benefits and a lot of value.
+A move to the cloud isn’t always as easy as flipping a switch.
+However, through identifying the data that’s important and the processes that you’d like your clients to streamline in their business, the right cloud accounting software should create productive benefits and add of value.